ohler55/oj/pages/Options.md

 ### :nan [Symbol]

 How to dump Infinity, -Infinity, and NaN in :null, :strict, and :compat mode.
-Default is :auto but is ignored in the :compat and :rails mode.
+Default is :auto but is ignored in the :compat and :rails modes.

  - `:null` places a null